 Charter Question #1: What framework (structure, process and/or partnership) should be designed and implemented to allow for the disbursement of new gTLD Auction Proceeds, taking into account the legal and fiduciary constraints outlined above as well as the existing memo on legal and fiduciary principles?
 As many details as possible should be provided, including any implementation guidance the CCWG may have in relation to the establishment of this framework as well as criteria for the selection / ranking of potential funding requests.

+For further detail how the CCWG has arrived at this recommendation, please see Section 4.1 and section 4.3.

-[Placeholder – to be updated following the results of the survey]
+CCWG Recommendation #NEW: The CCWG recommends that [[Placeholder – to be updated following the results of the survey]

-Guidance for the Implementation Phase in relation to charter question #1: The input provided in response to this charter question is expected to help inform the implementation of the mechanism that is ultimately selected.
+Guidance for the Implementation Phase in relation to charter question #1: The input provided in sections 4.1 and 4.3 are expected to help inform the implementation of the mechanism that is ultimately selected.

 Charter Question #7: Should ICANN oversee the solicitation and evaluation of proposals, or delegate to or coordinate with another entity, including, for example, a foundation created for this purpose?